NGC-chicago/Missions/Venezuela/Venezuela.md

 Even though Christians are among the many who are leaving the country, their numbers are replaced by new believers very quickly.
 “Thirty percent of a church leaves, and within six months they have the same number of people,” [Theo Starr](https://www.imb.org/about/)(a missionary with [IMB](https://www.imb.org/about/)) said.
 Since 2005, more than four hundred churches have been planted in Venezuela.

+## What we can do
 Although this crisis doesn’t regularly make headlines in America right now, the reality is that it is the largest rapid displacement of people in the Americas ever witnessed, and [as big as the Syrian refugee crisis in 2015](https://www.washingtonpost.com/news/world/wp/2018/03/02/feature/i-cant-go-back-venezuelans-are-fleeing-their-crisis-torn-country-en-masse/?utm_term=.a0ff24ba64e5).
 Sending help has proven difficult.
 Large humanitarian operations have been barred from entering the country because the Venezuelan government won’t allow outside aid and refuses to acknowledge that there is a crisis.
 The help that comes will have to be through individuals and ministries dedicated to helping quietly.

-The Starrs and a team of coworkers labor in Colombia and daily organize help through contacts in Venezuelan churches.
+The Starrs[^7] and a team of coworkers labor in Colombia and daily organize help through contacts in Venezuelan churches.
 They source medicines and foods to send over the border, facilitate projects to get parcels delivered to individuals in-country, are bringing Venezuelan believers out for rest, training, and support.

-The Starrs network to make needs known, figuring out the best ways to help—feeding programs, medical clinics, missions conferences, discipleship training, trauma training, and small business start-ups both inside and outside the country through local contacts.
+The Starrs[^7] network to make needs known, figuring out the best ways to help—feeding programs, medical clinics, missions conferences, discipleship training, trauma training, and small business start-ups both inside and outside the country through local contacts.

 They started the [RaVenz Project](https://www.facebook.com/The-Ravenz-Project-2046249388979655/) so people who want to help can [purchase small amounts of groceries](https://www.tupanamarket.com/) and have them delivered in-country to individual homes.
 Through this project, the Starrs[^7] have figured out how to purchase food and other supplies in USD so the hyperinflation doesn’t affect the buying power.
 With inflation predicted to top one million percent by year’s end, this has been pivotal.